 Efforts at the policy-level are noted as having made significant contributions to the overall market development of financial services sector in the PICs.
 Consumer empowerment initiatives demonstrated moderate impact on the awareness levels of clients, likely a result of only some of the initiatives scaling across the PICs.
 At the financial innovation-level, PFIP-II has used innovative models to reach out to last mile clients; however, these models have only been moderately successful in impacting outreach and uptake of financial services by low-income segments, particularly in rural areas.
 PFIP-II has achieved 52% of its outreach targets with 779,633 consumers enrolled into formal financial services against a target of 1,500,000.
-As was noted earlier, at its highest point, approximately 1.2 million consumers were accounted for, but these numbers have dropped due to the exit of some of the projects that saw quick uptake (such as BIMA's digital insurance products).
+As was noted earlier, at its highest point, approximately 1.2 million consumers werereached, but these numbers have dropped due to the closure of some of the projects that had large uptake (such as BIMA's digital insurance products).

-Utilizing data collected by the evaluators through client surveys and FGDs, awareness among consumers of financial products remains moderate, depending on the financial product.
+Utilizing data collected by the evaluators through client surveys and FGDs, awareness among consumers of financial products remains mixed, depending on the financial product.
 For example, awareness of pension and insurance products were relatively high (approximately 70% and 80%, respectively) compared to credit products (46%) and banking agents (21%).
 Seventy-two percent of those interviewed owned a bank account; women (69%) and rural consumers (65%) were less likely than men and urban (both at 75%) consumers to own an account.
-Approximately 60% either deposited or withdrew money from their savings account in the last 12 months which contrasts with the estimates noted during the demand-side surveys conducted at the beginning of PFIP-II.
+Approximately 60% either deposited or withdrew money from their savings account in the last 12 months which contrasts with the estimates noted during the demand-side surveys for countries like Fiji which recorded account usage at 88% in comparison with PNG where only 35% of the population has any access to bank accounts. .
 Approximately 30% of consumers interviewed in the PICs during the demand-side surveys (DSS), which are considered a baseline, were noted to have made a deposit in the 12 months prior to the survey.